Richard Beeman

 Richard Roy Beeman (May 6, 1942 – September 6, 2016) was an American historian and biographer specializing in the American Revolution.

 Life

+Beeman was born in Seattle, Washington, United States, on May 6, 1942.
+He received a bachelor of arts degree in history from the University of California, Berkeley, in 1964, followed by a master of arts degree from the College of William & Mary in 1965.
+He received a Ph.D in history from the University of Chicago in 1968.

-Born in Seattle, Beeman published multiple books, and was the John Walsh Centennial Professor of History at the University of Pennsylvania.
+Beeman published multiple books, and was the John Walsh Centennial Professor of History at the University of Pennsylvania.
 Beeman was the 2003-4 Harold Vyvyan Harmsworth Professor of American History.
 He also served as the director of the Philadelphia Center for Early American Studies, on the board of trustees of the National Constitution Center, and as the editor of American Quarterly.

 Beeman died in his home outside of Philadelphia from complications due to ALS.